Cardinal-Cryptography/zkOS-monorepo/ts/shielder-sdk/README.md

 ## Usage

-The main entry point is the `createShielderClient` function which provides methods for interacting with the Shielder protocol.
+The main entry point is the `createShielderClient` function, which provides methods for interacting with the Shielder protocol.

 ### Basic Example